CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 ./conf/postgres-operator/pgouser
 ./conf/postgres-operator/pgorole
 ```
+Operator security is discussed in the Security section [Security](/Security) of the documentation.

 Adjust these settings to meet your local requirements.

-## Create Security Resources
+## Default Installation - Create Kube RBAC Controls

 The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
 These resources are only allowed to be created by a cluster-admin user.

 Specifically, Custom Resource Definitions for the Operator, and Service Accounts used by the Operator are created which require cluster permissions.

-As part of the installation, download the *expenv* utility from the Releases page, add that to
-your path and as cluster admin, run the following Operator Makefile target:
+Tor create the Kube RBAC used by the Operator, run the following as a cluster-admin Kube user:

     make installrbac

-That target will create the RBAC Resources required by the Operator.
-This set of Resources is created a single time unless a new Operator release requires these Resources to be recreated.
-Note that when you run *make installrbac* the set of keys used by the Operator REST API and also the pgbackrest ssh keys are generated.
-These keys are stored in the ConfigMap used by the Operator for securing connections.
+This set of Resources is created a single time unless a new Operator
+release requires these Resources to be recreated.
+Note that when you
+run *make installrbac* the set of keys used by the Operator REST API and
+also the pgbackrest ssh keys are generated.

 Verify the Operator Custom Resource Definitions are created as follows: